 - Connecting Through Talk – THE INGREDIENTS

 - Connecting Through Talk – BRINGING IT ALL TOGETHER

-Every now and then, I’ll blog as something will strike me as important.
+Also, every now and then, I’ll blog as something will strike me as important.
 I enjoy getting comments or questions on my work, so feel free to respond.
-At the moment, my blogging is about my travels, such as a day by day description of a 800kms walk across the north of Spain.
-My partner and I decided it was time for some personal growth and reflection so we walked the Camino de Santiago (Frances).
+At the moment, my blogging is about the register of compassion and my travels.
+I also blog on the Coaching to Clarity website.
+Click here to go to the C2C blog.

-For teachers, academics and researchers in curriculum, language and linguistics, I have made a lot of my unpublished work available.
+For learners, teachers, academics and researchers in curriculum, language and linguistics, I have made a lot of my unpublished work available.
 If you use it, please cite me.
 I’d be interested to know how you use it as well.
 I provide the links to my published works and the publishers as well.